LokeshNagireddy/docker-kubernetes-practice/docker-commands.md

 19. docker ps -a -q - provides all container ids.
 20. docker inspect <container-id>   - To find all basic and networking information of that container.
 21. docker logs <container-id>      - To see the logs of the container.

+### Docker Volumes
+1. docker volume create [name-of-the-volume] - To create a new volume.
+2. docker volume ls     - To see all docker volumes.
+3. docker volume inspect [volume-name] - to see the properties of volume including the path where volume is stored.
+4. docker run -v [host-path]:[container-path] - To attach a docker volume to a container. it can be attached at the time of container creation and run.
+5.